-- Provincial Abattoirs Code of Practice February 2018 (PDF, 1MB)
+- Provincial Abattoirs Code of Practice - August 2018 (PDF, 1 MB)

-- Checklist for Provincial Slaughter Establishment Approval June 2018 (PDF)
+- Checklist for Provincial Slaughter Establishment Approval - June 2018 (PDF, 117.6 KB)

-- Guidelines for the Safe Transportation of Carcasses, Poultry and Meat Products
+- Guidelines for the Safe Transportation of Carcasses, Poultry and Meat Products (PDF, 170.9 KB)

-- Application for a Slaughter Establishment Licence February 2016 (PDF)
+- Application for a Slaughter Establishment Licence - February 2016 (PDF, 173.1 KB)

 The B.C.
 Meat Inspection Program is authorized to permit the emergency slaughter of an animal(s) at a provincially licensed abattoir or on farm, when a Meat Hygiene Inspector is not present.
 In both these situations, the emergency slaughter must occur under the supervision of a veterinary practitioner.
-The Establishment Operator and Animal Producer Agent Emergency Slaughter Guidelines (PDF) provides establishment operators and or animal producers or agents with detailed guidelines on the requirements and obligations of conducting an emergency slaughter under the authority of the B.C.
+The Establishment Operator and Animal Producer Agent Emergency Slaughter Guidelines (PDF, 233.1 KB) provides establishment operators and or animal producers or agents with detailed guidelines on the requirements and obligations of conducting an emergency slaughter under the authority of the B.C.
 Meat Inspection Program when a Meat Hygiene Inspector is not present.

-- Document for an Approved Emergency Slaughter on Farm September 23, 2014 (PDF)
+- Document for an Approved Emergency Slaughter on Farm - September 23, 2014 (PDF, 175.6 KB)